tendermint/tendermint/docs/architecture/adr-074-timeout-params.md

 file will be used as the defaults for these new consensus parameters in the [consensus parameter defaults][default-consensus-params].

-Validation of these new parameters will be identical to their [validation currently][time-param-validation].
-Namely, these parameters must be non-negative.
+The new consensus parameters will be subject to the same [validity rules][time-param-validation] as the current configuration values, namely, each value must be non-negative.

 ### Removal of Old Parameters